-The support is aimed at young people who have been identified as being at risk of becoming not in employment, education or training (NEET).
-It's also aimed at young people who might be otherwise disadvantaged in the labour market (for example, those with a health/disability issue or from a BME background).
+The DWP's Schools' Advisers help support young people who have been identified as being at risk of becoming not in employment, education or training (NEET).
+They also help support young people who might be disadvantaged in the labour market (for example, those with a health/disability issue or from a BAME background).

-The Schools' Advisers work in partnership with the Careers and Enterprise Company and other stakeholders to ensure JobCentre Plus builds on support already available to schools.
-The support is demand-led and will therefore vary from school to school.
+The Schools' Advisers work in partnership with the Careers and Enterprise Company and other stakeholders to ensure the JobCentre Plus builds on the support already available to schools.
+Their support is demand-led and will therefore vary from school to school.
 However, it is likely to include:

-- Helping schools source work experience placements, using JobCentre Plus extensive network of employers.
+- Helping schools source work-experience placements, using the JobCentre's extensive network of employers.

-- Liaising closely with employer and provider engagement staff, drawing on their expertise to maximise the links that can be made between schools and employers and relevant external providers (e.g. the National Careers Service, etc.).
+- Liaising closely with employer and provider engagement staff.
+Drawing on their expertise to maximise the links that can be made between schools, employers, and relevant external providers (such as the National Careers Service).

-- Providing advice and understanding about the local labour market, delivering messages on what to expect when entering the workplace, realistic information about specific sectors, and giving positive messages about the benefits of work.
+- Providing advice and understanding of the local labour market.
+Delivering messages on what to expect when entering the workplace, providing realistic information about specific sectors, and giving positive messages about the benefits of working.

 - Delivering employability skills (e.g. workshops on interview techniques, application methods, etc.) to groups and individuals most at risk of becoming NEET.

-- Complementing careers advice to pupils who are likely to become NEET by helping them make informed choices based on the full range of options available, including apprenticeships and traineeships that will ultimately move them into work.
+- Providing careers advice to pupils who are likely to become NEET by helping them make informed choices about the full range of options available.
+These might include apprenticeships and traineeships.

-- Supporting students with health/disability issues or learning difficulties to identify options for progression from school into the world of work.
+- Supporting pupils with health/disability issues to identify options for progression from school into the world of work.

-- Supporting schools holding careers fairs and other employer events by helping to source employers wishing to attend.
+- Supporting schools when they hold careers fairs by helping them source employers who might wish to attend.